What France achieved

 (3) To reassign scientists that used to be working on the military nuclear programs

-This initiative was updated since during the Muskoka Summit in 2010.
-Now extended to 31 countries and at the whole European Union, its mission consists mainly in implementing the UN Security Council Resolution 1540 against WMD acquisition by non-governmental actors.
-The initiative was prolonged during the Deauville Summit in 2011.
+This initiative was updated during the Muskoka Summit in 2010, and prolonged during the Deauville Summit in 2011.
+Extended to 31 countries and at the whole European Union, its mission consists mainly in implementing the UN Security Council Resolution 1540 against WMD acquisition by non-governmental actors.

 À Poltava (aujourd'hui fermée en tant que base aérienne militaire), un technicien découpe le nez du dernier Tupolev-22M3 d'Ukraine, l'avion stratégique fabriqué sous l'ère soviétique et capable d'emporter des armes nucléaires (27 janvier 2006).
 Crédit photo = AFP Photo/Sergei Supinsky

 France dedicated huge financial and technical expertise resources for this initiative.
-For example, France allocated since 2002 more than 46 M € to the safeguarding and evacuation of the worn nuclear fuel, and to the dismantlement of the nuclear reactors of two disarmed soviet submarines, on the Gremikha base in Russia.
+For example, France allocated more than 46 M € to the safeguarding and evacuation of the worn nuclear fuel, and to the dismantlement of the nuclear reactors of two disarmed soviet submarines, on the Gremikha base in Russia.
 France also financed the return and retreatment of two high intensity radiological sources located in Lebanon and Sudan.
-France currently finances different IAEA projects concerning the repatriation of radioactive sources.
+France contributes to different IAEA projects concerning the repatriation of radioactive sources.

 Enlèvement de générateurs au strontium sur les côtes nord de la Russie.
 Crédit = CEA